Options Menu / Page

 Never set this to (all) besides for temporary special circumstances.

-If no CatID information is detected, BaseHead will either use existing ixml data or folder data to populate this field for you.
+If no UCS information is detected, BaseHead will either use existing ixml data if it is available within the files metadata or folder structure to populate this field for you.

 Auto Toggle M/S Decoder